 - Design for Adaptability

-It’s more or less a fact that unforeseen changes will occur in the threat landscape over the solution’s life time.
-The defenses built into a solution design must not be static and must be designed to be maintainable so they can evolve to address changes in solution trustworthiness (e.g. a deprecated cipher suite) and emerging threats.
-The objective is to minimize the programmatic impact from changes in the threat model by having components that can be disabled, reorganized, or reconfigured as required.
+It’s more or less a fact that unforeseen changes will occur in the threat landscape over the solution’s lifetime.
+The defences built into a solution design must not be static and must be designed to be maintainable so they can evolve to address changes in solution trustworthiness (e.g. a deprecated cipher suite) and emerging threats.
+The objective is to minimize the programmatic impact of changes in the threat model by having components that can be disabled, reorganized, or reconfigured as required.
 Tactics for achieving this include modular design with loose coupling and well-defined interfaces, quick replacement of individual components (e.g. a cipher suite), the externalization of configuration data, and the externalization of the business rules a component applies.

 - Least Privilege

 Subjects (users, systems, computers, processes, etc.) should be granted only the privileges required to perform their functions, and no more.
 All other privileges should be explicitly denied.
 For instance, a Docker container should be configured to execute with only the individual privileges required by the function it contains, with the reminder explicitly denied.
 Placing a higher privilege process on a platform being used to host low privilege processes may compromise the entire platform (don’t mix high and low privilege applications within a single zone of trust).
-Never comingle data and control instructions in a single entity (e.g. message).
+Never coming data and control instructions in a single entity (e.g. message).
 Finally, user privileges should be reviewed periodically to prevent “privilege creep.”